keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 - Why do you want to spend time with those people?
 - Why is that activity or event important to you?
 - Why must the timing be "just so"?
-- Would it still be effective if it were shorter?
+- Why is a year important?
+Would it still be effective if it were shorter?
 - Why is that location the right location?

 The goal in asking __why__ is to get to the heart of your dreams so you can identify the most important parts of your vision.

 Maybe the timeline and location aren't as important as you initially thought.
 Maybe you're only pursuing that because it's what would impress your friends or family -- but it's not actually what you want.
 Maybe you can find a way to get the spirit of what you're looking for in a simpler or less expensive way.

-The key to this exercise is teasing out the critical parts of your vision and refining it in a way that is more achievable.
+The key to this exercise is teasing out the critical, exciting parts of your vision and refining it in a way that is more achievable.

 Here's how our original vision could be refined: